lorenzwalthert/thesis-template-bookdown/README.md

     bookdown.
 You can turn a data frame into a latex table using the power of R packages such as `kableExtra`.
-You can change the data subset, re-compile the whole book and all figures, tables and other data dependent elements will be udpated.
+You can change the data subset, re-compile the whole book and all figures, tables and other data dependent elements will be updated.
   - The power of RStudio.
 Use the same IDE for programming and writing.
     Leverage the advantages of a real-time latex equation previewer right in your R Markdown, a git GUI, spell checking, file browser